OCamlPro/alt-ergo/docs/sphinx_docs/Usage/index.md

     )
   ```

-- with the statement `(set-option :produce-models true)`, you turn the model generation on and
+  Alternatively, using the statement `(set-option :produce-models true)`
-  you can use the statement `(get-model)` as explained above.
-For instance the input file `INPUT.smt2`:
   ```
    (set-logic ALL)
    (set-option :produce-models true)